PsychoLlama/rsp/README.md

 # rsp - Rust S-expression Processor

-`rsp` is a Lisp-like interpreter written in Rust, 100% vibe coded by Gemini 2.5.
-It's a journey into AI-assisted programming language creation.
+`rsp` is a Lisp-like interpreter written in Rust.
+It's 100% vibe coded by Gemini 2.5 as an exercise to gain experience with the model in the context of AI-assisted programming language creation.

 ## Features